GRC-SummerSchool/learn-python/Day4/GitBranch.md

 Git is a powerful tool for collaboration.
 It allows team members to work on their own copies and then easily combine or ```merge``` their work together.

 The biggest challenge of collaboration is making sure everyone's contributions are correctly combined in an orderly fashion.
-Git enforces this my making sure you commit your changes on the latest version.
+Git enforces this by making sure you commit your changes on the latest version.

 If you already have the code cloned, you can get the latest version by using the ```git pull``` command.
 This is also equivalent to using ```git fetch``` and ```git merge```.